 - Spindle speed and horsepower specs – high-speed spindles and heavy-duty horsepower engines increase drilling capacity.

-- Head tilt – many mini mills have toolheads capable of cutting at an angle, adding flexibility.
+- Head tilt – many mills have geared heads capable of cutting at an angle, adding flexibility.

 For the ultimate in precision cutting, you’ll want a CNC mill.
 Computer numerical programming allows an operator to program the exact series of operations for the mill to make, allowing extremely precise and accurate cuts.